dataset-ninja/alfalfa-roots/README.md

 # Alfalfa Roots: Data for Manuscript on Objective Phenotyping of Alfalfa Roots

-Alfalfa Roots is a dataset for semantic segmentation task.
+Alfalfa Roots is a dataset for semantic segmentation and unsupervised learning tasks.